 Think the same: 2/30

 DAY FIVE: "MASTURBATE I LOVE IT"

-They're laughing at me so intensely in Caffe Nero that I can barely get through the door.
+They're laughing at me so intensely in the coffee shop that I can barely get through the door.
 I feel dirty, shameful, like I should be giving back.

 I need to find somewhere to do wholesome things.
 Somewhere to my hands to use.
 To provide water where there is none.

 To offer nutrition.

 Things are simple here; pleasant.
 Until I hear it: a group of teenagers, here on vacation, laughing at my shirt.
 It brings me back to that first day, and the thought that maybe I have a purpose with these shirts?
 Maybe it's my responsibility to bring laughter to the world?
 Only thing to do is go for a walk and see if I can brighten up a few people's days.